Smile-SA/odoo_addons/smile_upgrade/README.rst

 * `modules_to_install_at_creation`: modules list to install at database creation
 * `modules_to_upgrade`: modules list to update or to install
 * `pre-load`: list of .sql files
-* `post-load`: list with .sql, .yml, .csv and .xml files
+* `post-load`: list with .sql, .yml, .py, .csv and .xml files
     * `.../filename` (depending on option `upgrades_path`) or
     * `module_name/.../filename`

+* Each Python file in post-load must have a function post_load_hook(env)

 Configure the version to load
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^